ad1mt/Multi-Word-Int/README.md

 Will compile and run on 32bit and 64bit environments.
 Written purely in Pascal to be portable and reliable (no assembly or C language code).
-This should be considered a beta development version. v4.20 not quite ready just yet
+This should be considered a beta development version.

+Version 4.20 not quite ready just yet